-Summary of executive remuneration policy for 2023
+Summary of executive remuneration policy for 2024

 Salary - Salaries are set to appropriately recognise responsibilities and be broadly market competitive.
-For 2023, salaries are set as follows: CEO: £770,000 (with effect from 1 June 2023)(; Chief Financial Officer: £550,000; and Chief of Markets: £575,000 (with effect from 1 April 2023).
+For 2024, salaries are set as follows: Chief Executive Officer (CEO): £770,000; Chief Financial Officer (CFO): £550,000; and Chief of Markets (COM): £575,000.

-Lloyd's Incentive Plan comprises of individual performance and market elements.
-In addition a Transformation Incentive Plan also currently operates for a group of key roles who are critical to the successful execution of the ambitious Blueprint Two programme.
+Lloyd's Incentive Plan comprises individual performance and market elements.
+In addition a Transformation Incentive Plan also currently operates for a group of key roles that are considered critical to the continued delivery and execution of the market's transformation, based on achievements in three key lead performance areas: Profitable Growth, Technology & Digital and a 'Fit for Purpose' Lloyd's.

 Lloyd's Individual Performance Bonus - The discretionary annual bonus links reward to specific and measurable targets aligned with Lloyd's strategy.
-For 2023, annual bonus maximums (as a % of salary) for the CEO, Chief Financial Officer and Chief of Markets are 100%.
+For 2024, annual bonus maximums (as a % of salary) for the CEO, CFO and COM are 100%.
 Annual bonus awards are subject to a 'risk underpin'.
 The Remuneration Committee will assess performance against risk and compliance metrics and may apply a downward adjustment where appropriate.

 Lloyd's market award bonus - This offers an incentive which is directly linked to the profitability of the Lloyd's market.
 In order to provide a balanced approach to performance measurement and reflect the focus of the Society and its drive for improved efficiencies and transformation in the Lloyd's market, Profit Before Tax (PBT) and Combined Operating Ratio (COR) are key metrics used to measure market performance.
-For the CEO and Chief of Markets a maximum cap of 100% of salary applies in 2023.
+For the CEO and Chief of Markets a maximum cap of 100% of salary applies in 2024.
 For the Chief Financial Officer a maximum cap of 50% of salary applies and all awards are subject to a 'risk underpin'.
 The Remuneration Committee will assess performance against risk and compliance metrics and may apply a downward adjustment where appropriate.